-DCA makes the following determinations, if applicable to the development, before Threshold Review Submission.
-Applicants must submit the applicable Waiver Request and supporting documentation by the dates in the table above.

-- Requests to waive any requirements listed in the QAP and documentation supporting the request.
-Examples include but are not limited to architectural standards, accessibility standards, and underwriting. - Applications proposing adaptive re-use or rehabilitation for any units must submit the following, if requesting architectural standards waivers: - DCA Rehabilitation Work Scope Form - o DCA Physical Needs Assessment Fannie Mae Forms - Physical Needs Assessment report - QAP Scattered Site Legal Opinion with completed QAP Conceptual Site Development Plan (CSDP) - Optional Amenity Request - Documentation for in-place rehabilitation or permanent displacement (see Relocation Manual for details) - DCA must approve a Phased Development with a previously funded phase requesting to share amenities.
+- DCA makes the following determinations, if applicable to the development, before Threshold Review Submission.
+Applicants must submit the applicable waiver request and supporting documentation by the dates on the table above.Requests to waive any requirements listed in the QAP and documentation supporting the request.
+Examples include but are not limited to architectural standards accessibility, and underwriting. - Applications proposing adaptive re-use or rehabilitation for any units must submit the following, if requesting architectural standards waivers: - DCA Rehabilitation Work Scope Form - DCA Physical Needs Assessment Fannie Mae Forms - Physical Needs Assessment report - QAP Scattered Site Legal Opinion with completed QAP Conceptual Site Development Plan (CSDP) - Optional Amenity Request - DCA must approve any temporary relocation or permanent displacement of tenants.
+Applicants that foresee in-place rehabilitation or permanent displacement of residents or non-residential tenants must submit a waiver request. - DCA must approve a Phased Development with a previously funded phase requesting to share amenities.